dipanshudaga/Instagram-Wrapped/README.md

 # Instagram Wrapped

-A beautiful data visualization app that creates your personalized Instagram year-in-review, inspired by Spotify Wrapped.

-## What is Instagram Wrapped?

 Instagram Wrapped analyzes your Instagram data to create an engaging, visual summary of your year on Instagram.
-See your top posts, most active days, engagement metrics, and more in a beautiful, shareable format.

 ## How to See Your Instagram Wrapped